aopsahl25/final_project/README.md

 * How does LMQL chatbot effectiveness and efficiency compare to that of chatbots like ChatGPT or Google Gemini?
 * Why might LMQL queries have higher confidence scores than direct API calls in Python?

 For now though, this section concludes my LMQL tutorial.
-For further questions, please contact the Author, Amelia Opsahl, @ aopsahl25@cmc.edu.
+For further questions, please contact the Author, Amelia Opsahl, at aopsahl25@cmc.edu.
 Thanks for reading!

 ## References